lemunozm/service-io/README.md

 - Enable IMAP in account settings: Check this [Step 1](https://support.google.com/mail/answer/7126229?hl=en#zippy=%2Cpaso-comprueba-que-imap-est%C3%A9-activado%2Cstep-check-that-imap-is-turned-on).
 - Enable [unsecure app access](https://support.google.com/accounts/answer/6010255?hl=en)
   to allow login with password from an app.
-  (pending work to make it available through *oauth2* and avoid this point).
+  (Pending work to make it available through *oauth2* and avoid this point).

 ## No hosting server use-case <span id="no-hosting-server"/>
 If you want to offer some custom service that uses *custom server code*